-In this guide you will learn how long the average lifespan of a Betta fish is along with some great tips on how you can increase their lifespan and ensure your Betta will live a happy long life.
+In this guide, you will learn what the lifespan of a betta fish is.
+As well as some great tips on how you can increase their lifespan and ensure your Betta is happy.

 With the information you find below, I have no doubt you can keep your Betta alive for at least 3-4 years.